painted birds nest with two cream eggs sitting in a swirl of twigs

 Wait!
 There's More to See

-Take a look at the exhibit at TCC's Gig Harbor Campus, currently featuring "Port Tank Studies" by Lisa Hasegawa.
+Take a look at the exhibit at TCC's Gig Harbor Campus, currently featuring "A Woven Narrative of Identity" by Emily J. Won.